Cyclone Gonu: Preparations

 The Oman Chairman of the National Committee for Civil Defence, General Malek Bin Sulaiman Al Ma'amari, remarked the nation had already developed a contingency plan, which included the activation of army and police personnel after the storm's passage.
 Significant damage was expected, especially in northeastern areas, along with up to 150 mm (6 in) of rainfall and very strong winds.
 Officials recommended citizens evacuate from potentially affected areas, and about 7,000 people were forced to leave Masirah Island due to the threat of high surf and strong winds.
 Overall, more than 20,000 people evacuated to emergency shelters.
 A state of emergency was declared for the nation.
 The Omani national weather service warned that the cyclone was expected to be worse than the destructive cyclone that hit Masirah Island in 1977.
 The Mina al Fahal oil terminal closed for over three days due to the threat of the storm.
 Omani officials closed government offices for two days and declared a five-day-long national holiday.
 Most businesses near the coastline were closed prior to the announcement.
-Authorities at Muscat International Airport (then named as Seeb International Airport) and Salalah International Airport canceled all flights after 2000 UTC on June 5 due to the cyclone.
+The nation's Civil Aviation Authority, along with Muscat International Airport (then named as "Seeb International Airport") and Salalah International Airport canceled all flights at 20:00 UTC on June 5.